 Figure 3.7.
-Analog Output Connection (Flat Cable)
+Differential Input Connection (Flat Cable)

-The following figure shows an example of shield cable connection.
+The following figure shows an example of shielded cable connection.
 Use shielded cable if the distance between the signal source and board is long or if you want to provide better protection from noise.
-For each analog input channel on CN1, connect the core wire to the signal line and connect the shielding to ground.
+For each analog input channel on CNA/B, connect the "+" input to the signal and connect the "-" input to the signal source ground.
+Also connect the analog ground on the board and the signal source ground to the shielding.

 Figure 3.8.
-Analog Output Connection (Shield Cable)
+Differential Input Connection (Shield Cable)